-If one would choose between promises and obligations, it seems abundantly clear that promises are the simpler concept.
-Moreover, the concept of a promise seems more natural in the technological world: since computers cannot feel ethical responsibility, the reduction to promises to obligations seems to be neither philosophically satisfactory nor technically correct.
-Moreover, there are some behaviours one cannot oblige (empty the ocean with a sieve).
-These can be promised, even if the promises are clearly deceptions.
+If one would choose between promises and obligations, it seems abundantly clear that promises are the simpler concept, or perhaps the more primitive concept.
+It is hard to imagine a world without promising while one may imagine a world without obligations.

+In addition the concept of a promise seems more natural in the technological world: since computers cannot feel ethical responsibility, the reduction to promises to obligations seems to be neither philosophically satisfactory nor technically correct.

 So far we have argued that promises are different, simpler and can be analyzed independently of obligations.
 There is one more point that is of principal practical importance.
 Promises are {\em local} constructions, whereas obligations are {\em non-local}.
 The source of a promise is localized in a single entity that has all of the information and self-control to be available to resolve conflicts and problems with multiple promises.
 The sources of obligations however are distributed amongst many individuals and the obliged party does not have the access to resolve the conflicts without maintaining a voluntary dialogue with all of these multiple parties.